gpeterson406/Greenwood_Book/_book/01-preface.md

 Regression models, as well as to handle Chi-square testing situations.
-Together, this should prepare you for future statistics courses or for other situations where you are expected to be able to identify an appropriate analysis, do the calculations for a given data set, and then effectively communicate interpretations for the methods discussed here.
+Together, this should prepare you for future statistics courses or for other situations where you are expected to be able to identify an appropriate analysis, do the calculations and required graphics using the data set, and then effectively communicate interpretations for the methods discussed here.

 ## Getting started in R {#section1-2}